sccn/sccn.github.io/tutorials/misc/process_multiple.md

 locked to different classes of events, constituting several experimental conditions per subject, all collected in the same session with the same electrode montage.
-By default (leaving the lowest check-box checked), [pop_runica.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_runica.m)  will perform ICA decomposition on the concatenated data trials from these datasets, and will then attach the same ICA unmixing weights and sphere matrices to each dataset.
+By default (leaving the lowest checkbox checked), [pop_runica.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_runica.m)  will perform ICA decomposition on the concatenated data trials from these datasets, and will then attach the same ICA unmixing weights and sphere matrices to each dataset.
-Information about the datasets selected for concatenation will be provided on the Matlab command line before beginning the decomposition.
+Information about the datasets selected for concatenation will be provided on the MATLAB command line before beginning the decomposition.

 In some cases, concatenating epoched datasets representing multiple